henningninneh/site/content/publication/authority-transfer-legal-contestation/index.md

 ---
-title: "Authority transfer and governmental legal contestation before the court of justice of the EU"
+Title: "Authority Transfer and Governmental Legal Contestation Before the Court of Justice of the EU"
 publication_types:
   - "2"
 authors: